-There are reasons independent of the occurrence of the noun case for taking truthmaking to be involved in the semantics of conditionals.
-Thus Fine (2012, 2014) argues for a truthmaker-based (as opposed to a possible worlds-based) semantics of counterfactual conditionals.
-A truthmaker-based account of conditionals in general can be based on the following schema, for a suitable relation R between antecedent and consequent situations: 34
+conditionals.
+A truthmaker-based account of conditionals in general would be based on the schema below, for a suitable relation R between antecedent and consequent situations: 33

-(55) If S, then S' is true iff for every situation s, s ⋕ S, there is a situation s' such that sRs' and s' ⋕ S'.
+(55) If S, then S' is true iff for every situation s, s \parallel S, there is a situation s' such that sRs' and s' \parallel S'.

-Such a semantics can be carried over to prepositional phrases in that case as below:
+Such a semantics can also be applied to the conditional prepositional phrase in that case:

-(56) In that case S is true iff for every situation s such that s I [that case], there is a situation s', s R s' and s' ⋕ S.
+(56) In that case, S is true iff for every situation s such that s I [that case], there is a situation s', sRs' and s' \parallel S.

 Case-anaphora raise the question of how the Actuality Condition associated with the noun case is satisfied, since case-anaphora generally do not make reference to situations considered actual.
-Given the semantics in (56), it is satisfied because case-anaphora involve reference to kinds of case, not particular cases and kinds of cases always satisfy the Actuality Condition.
+Given the semantics in (56), it is satisfied because case-anaphora involve reference to kinds of case, not particular cases, and kinds of cases always satisfy the Actuality Condition.